genevievecurry/portfolio-23/content/projects/_index.md

   showDate: false
 ---

-This is a collection of personal projects I've created simply to amuse or educate myself.
+This is a collection of projects I've created; mainly personal ones intended to amuse or educate myself.